manoj-smoothstack/cpp_training/src/Day10/README.md

 # Assignments

 ## 1. Static and Singleton(ish)

+Traditionally a Singleton class only should be 1 instance.
+Here it's 1 instance per name, as opposed to one instance per person.
+Hence we call it Singleton(ish).
+It's also a Factory(ish) pattern as we are creating instances of a Person from the Person class.
+But it's not a full-blown factory like the factory pattern, and there is quite a divergence from it, as traditional Factory patterns take a type as input, and create an instance from it.

 Create a Person class that returns an instance of a unique Person, which is unique based on name.
 If the Person already exists, then it delete(s) the Person pointer and returns a new Pointer to the Person.
 At the end of the program, the count field must be incremented in such as way